cacodcar/cacodcar.github.io/_posts/2021-1-3-Nonlinear-LeastSquares.md

 $$x^{i+1} = x^i + \delta$$

-I will give an example of this in action, using GN, and LM on a relatively simple model.
-We have some data for the population change as a function of time and we want to fit the following nonlinear model to it.
+I will give an example of this in action, using GN and LM on a relatively simple model.
+We have some data for the population change as a function of time, and we want to fit the following nonlinear model to it.

 |    Time    |  Population  |
 |:----------:|:------------:|